Building on a Solid Foundation

 The Eastern Panhandle of West Virginia, like so many other rural communities in America, was slow to establish its own community foundation.
 Although the movement that began in 1914 in Cleveland, Ohio was immediately embraced by major cities, few rural areas set up their own community foundations until late in the second half of the 20th century.

-Donors and investment markets alike have been very kind to the Community Foundation during the past few years, with the average endowed fund growing by 11.87% in 2012, 14.4% in 2013, and 5.6% in 2014.
-By December 31, 2015 the Community Foundation was managing more than 180 endowed funds with assets of just over $18 million.
+Donors and investment markets alike have been very kind to the Community Foundation during the past few years, with the average endowed fund enjoying a 7.5% annual rate of return over the past seven years.
+By December 31, 2016, the Community Foundation was managing more than 180 endowed funds with assets of just over $20 million.

 The Community Foundation celebrated its 21st year in 2016, with new programs and projects that helped the organization continue to grow.
 Darlene Truman, a longtime board member, and donor began serving as President of EWVCF in 2016.
 Thanks to her connections in the community, the foundation was able to attract new legacy society members and by the end of her tenure in December 2017 assets under management had grown to over $23 million.

 Shepherdstown philanthropist Lisa Welch has served on several committees and as an officer of the Community Foundation for six years.
 She was elected President in 2018.
 Under Lisa’s leadership, the organization continued to enjoy strong growth in both gifts received and grants awarded.
 By the end of 2019, the foundation was managing more than $25 million in endowed funds, awarding $1 million in grants and scholarships annually, and supporting nonprofit organizations with a series of educational workshops.